 Also known as Les Festes de Gràcia, Gracia Festival is the most important festival in the Gracia district of Barcelona, Spain; as well as one of the most popular events in Barcelona among both locals and tourists.
 The annual tradition takes place across 7 days in August each year as the streets of Gracia are brought to life.

 Street decorations are noticeably one of the biggest attractions of the entire festival; where each street chooses it’s own theme and decorates accordingly.
 Everything from original decorations and handmade elements fills each and every corner of Gracia, flooding the streets with colour.
 Decorations are made with recycled and recyclable materials such as paper and bottles and streets compete against each other for the most original decorations; with an annual prize up for grabs.
-The festival has even received the gold medal for the 2018 National Culture Prize.

 In addition to the vibrant street decorations, the annual celebration also features a range of activities and exhibitions.
 Gracia Festival offers a range of contests such as photo contests, quick painting contests, festa major poster contests and literary contests.
 The event also showcases The Singing of Sybil, The Cavalcade of the Royal Portfolios a range of exhibitions and more.

 Gracia Festival takes place throughout the Gracia district in Barcelona, Spain.